You are currently viewing posts that were tagged books.

 Get Your Harry Potter Geek On

 The new (and old) trailers for the upcoming Harry Potter and the Half Blood Prince movie are up at Apple’s site.
 The new trailer looks great.
-I was watching the HP and the Sorcerer’s Stone this evening on TV and its amazing how much the three main characters have changed and grown in the 8 years since that movie was produced.
+I was watching the HP and the Sorcerer’s Stone this evening on TV and it’s amazing how much the three main characters have changed and grown in the 8 years since that movie was produced.
 I’m already looking ahead to see how they will do “Deathly Hallows” on the big screen.

 Bookcontracts.com Launch